 If a person’s brain is injured – by a traumatic brain injury or PTSD or substance abuse or addiction or chronic exposure to secondhand drinking, as examples, wherever the injury or change occurs will be the neural networks impacted.
 Meaning – a person’s behaviors governed by brain maps in that area of the brain will change.

 How to Change a Brain Map

-2. Appreciate the importance of cues.
-Cues are a sound, sight, touch, smell, memory – the “something” that triggers the start of the map in the very first place.
+2. Appreciate the importance of cues and learn new skills to cope or ignore the old cues.
+As I mentioned above, cues are a sound, sight, touch, smell, emotions – the “something” that triggers the start of the map in the very first place.
 It could be the time of day, a person, a place, a song, stress….
 This post shares the process for changing automatic reactions to conflict, “Step Away From the Conflict – Change Where You Think,” and this post helps in a similar way, “Courage to Change the Things I Can.”

 3. Do the key things you can do immediately to restore or bolster brain health – yes – the things I cite next are now scientifically understood to change the “infrastructure” of the brain.
 Neurotransmitters, for example, are made of amino acids, vitamins and minerals – thus eating a nutritiously healthy diet improves the health of one’s neurotransmitters.
 These things include: nutrition, aerobic exercise, sleep, and mindfulness.
 I highly recommend Dr. John J Ratey’s book, SPARK: The Revolutionary New Science of Exercise and the Brain.

 4. If you are dealing with brain changers, such as addiction, secondhand drinking coping patterns or mental illness, find help specific to healing the brain of these brain changers.
 There is a host of information to that effect on this website.